 Q: Is there a cost to the volunteer to participate?

 A: No, there is no cost to enroll or participate in this program.
-Mentors are known to spend money on match activities for items such as food or tickets.
+Mentors are known to spend money on activities they do with their Little, such as food or tickets.
 In most cases however, BBBS and Alpha Phi Alpha will provide no cost or low cost activities and experiences throughout your time matched.
 BBBS also has special funding in place to assist mentees with the costs associated with pursuing an area of interest, such as: sports teams and equipment, music lessons and equipment and memberships and classes for art and theater interests.

 Q: How will my young person be selected?

 A: The volunteer, young person and parent/guardian complete an enrollment process that allows the organization to understand each participant and their goals and preferences in a match.
 The professional staff provide a match profile and recommendation to the volunteer and parent/guardian for review.
 The staff provide details of the potential match and answer questions that might arise.
 If the volunteer, young person, parent/guardian are comfortable with the recommendation, a introduction of the match will be made at the first Boys to Men session.